GPIB disk emulator |

 2018-03-25 Firmware for hardware parallell poll only

-You will need a PIC programmer to program updated firmware.
+You will need a PIC programmer to program updated firmware, unless you have the PIC1847K42 version with bootloader.
 I, myself use Microchip's PICKit, but I have had reports of users having good results with the JDM Programmer and PICPgm

 Firmware supports parallell poll only